-Like most Northerners, my family proudly wears fur.
-My parents, Jane and David Dragon raised six children.
-My sisters, brothers and I were dressed in fur from my parents' trapline.
-Our mother made hats, mittens, mukluks, and parkas.
-Setsuné (grandmother in the Chipewyan language) is a talented seamstress.
-She has been sewing with furs and hides most of her life; her garments have been displayed in a special gallery in the Canadian Museum of History.
+Like most Northerners, our family proudly wears fur.
+My parents, Jane and David Dragon raised six children and we were dressed with furs from my parents' trapline.
+Mom made the hats, mittens, mukluks, and parkas.
+Setsuné (grandmother in the Chipewyan language) is a talented seamstress and has been sewing with furs and hides most of her life.
+A few of her very special garments have been displayed in a Northern gallery in the Canadian Museum of History.

 Together, we want to bring you a traditional way of keeping warm.
 Since starting this company, Elders have shared their stories of the long-ago practice of stuffing fur in mitts and mukluks.
 In the old days, it was rabbit fur which was easily accessible.
 Modern tanning and newer methods of processing fur helped us choose sheared beaver for its durability and cloud-like softness.

 As an Indigenous person, I am wholly committed to nature and a steward of the environment.
 I love creating and sharing natural and sustainable products, especially these ones that replace disposables.
 In our workshop at the end of each day, there is a no garbage in a bin; we use all pieces of each and every pelt.